-Update: CFROG and Food & Water Watch appealed the approval of this project and on July 23, 2019 the Ventura County Board of Supervisors voted to have staff bring back a resolution to deny.
-The next vote is Sept.
-24 at 11 a.m.
+Update: CFROG and Food & Water Watch appealed the approval of this project and on Sept.
+24, 2019 the Ventura County Board of Supervisors voted for a resolution of denial.

 The community turned out to speak against this expanded oilfield.
 Clearly, the citizens of Oxnard are tired of being surrounded by unhealthy industrial activities.

 See our list of supporters here.

 • Oxnard bears a heavy pollution burden.
 And it’s about to get worse.

 There are 1,400 low-income residents living in Oxnard Pacific Mobile Estates in Oxnard with homes as close as 1,665 feet to a drill pad, with another nearby.
 This oilfield will be expanded to four new oil wells, an oil and gas processing facility, and a flare to burn off gas produced at the project.
 The production facility is being built to separate oil, water and gas for a minimum of 20 permitted oil wells, causing more air pollution and truck traffic in the area.